antonlicht/unity-content-repo/Documentation/Pipeline-Usage.md

     return;
 }

-// Regular Addressables loads now pick up assets from every content package. var prefab = await Addressables.LoadAssetAsync<GameObject>("Episode01/Hero").Task;
+// All content-package addresses are now available. var prefab = await Addressables.LoadAssetAsync<GameObject>("Episode01/Hero").Task;
 ```

-`InitializeAsync` tries the CDN first.
-On failure it falls back to the most recently cached manifest (`Application.persistentDataPath/ContentRepo/<env>/manifest.json`), so the app can still boot offline.
+Falls back to the last cached manifest (`persistentDataPath/ContentRepo/<env>/manifest.json`) when the CDN is unreachable.

 ### Refreshing while running

 Call `ContentRepoRuntime.RefreshAsync(baseUrl, environment)` to re-fetch the manifest.
-Catalogs whose version is unchanged are skipped; catalogs with a new version are reloaded.
-Pass `force: true` to `InitializeAsync` to skip the version check entirely.
+Catalogs whose version is unchanged are skipped.
+Pass `force: true` to `InitializeAsync` to bypass the version check.

 ### Config-driven bootstrap (optional)

-If you'd rather not hard-code the CDN URL:

 1. **Assets > Create > Content Repo > Runtime Settings**.
 2. Move the asset into any `Resources/` folder.